‘Master of Science’ (M.Sc.) in Marketing and E-Buisness

 Today's markets require that marketing and the flow of information are integrated and executed taking into account a complex and competitive globalized system.
-The objective of the master's programme in marketing and channel management is to familiarize students with this global perspective in both theory and practice.
+The objective of the Master's Programme in Marketing and E-Business is to familiarize students with this global perspective in both theory and practice.
 Characteristic of this approach is a comprehensive and interdisciplinary view of marketing, distribution concepts, and information systems.
 Subject-specific knowledge and methodical knowledge acquired in previous courses of study are deepened and extended.

-The master's programme in marketing and channel management is four semesters long, requiring a total of 120 credits.
+The Master's Programme in Marketing and E-Business is four semesters long, requiring a total of 120 credits.
 The programme is divided into a course phase (1st-3rd semester) and a 4th semester for the completion of a master's thesis.